 - Add Gold Leaf: For a truly special touch, decorate the finished dessert with a few tiny flakes of edible gold leaf.

-- Leftover creme brulee should be stored in the refrigerator, well-covered with plastic wrap.
-It will keep for 2 to 3 days.
+Leftover creme brulee should be stored in the refrigerator, well-covered with plastic wrap for 2 to 3 days, or in the freezer for up to 3 months.
+It’s best to keep it stored without the caramelized topping.

 Easy Creme Brulee